worldbank/sdgatlas2018/INSTALL.md

 If you already have some sort of system, possibly running R already, you should probably start from step 2, 5, or 7.
 The library installs etc will vary depending on your package manager.
 We may eventually set up a docker image for the project to avoid this.

+**WARNING: The first three steps create an insecure RStudio Server instance with default password that anyone can log in to.
+This purely for ease of instruction.
+If you follow these steps from the beginning, you should secure your instance behind a firewall and change the RStudio password.**

 1. If necessary create your VM, for example I used the default AWS EC2 image.
 - allocate public IP address
 - open incoming TCP port 8787 in AWS console security group